graphhopper/graphhopper/README.md

 ## Questions

-All questions can go to our [forum](https://discuss.graphhopper.com/) where we also have subsections specially for developers, mobile usage (iOS&Android), and [our map matching component](https://github.com/graphhopper/map-matching).
-Another place to ask questions would be on [Stackoverflow](http://stackoverflow.com/questions/tagged/graphhopper), but please do **not** use our issue section.
-Create new issues only if you are sure that this is a bug.
-Also, see how to contribute in the next section.
+All questions go to our [forum](https://discuss.graphhopper.com/) where we also have subsections specially for developers, mobile usage (iOS&Android), and [our map matching component](https://github.com/graphhopper/map-matching).
+Another place to ask questions is on [Stackoverflow](http://stackoverflow.com/questions/tagged/graphhopper).
+Do **not** use our issue section for questions.

 ## Contribute